Over the years, I've had the good fortune to play in a number

 to us by Sandy.

-We are currently playing as a power trio, behind CJ's great vocals
+We played as a duet, and as a power trio, behind CJ's great vocals

 and incredible guitar work.
-You can find us at the Casa De Oro
+We played at the Casa De Oro

-Mining Company out in Lemon Grove or at various venues in the
+Mining Company out in Lemon Grove and at various venues in the

 North Park area.
-Working with a three piece is great, there's
+Working with a three piece with CJ was great, there's

-lots of room to maneuver and we don't have any problem coming
+lots of room to maneuver and there was never any problem coming

 I had recorded